core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 ## CoAP Publish-Subscribe Architecture

-{{fig-arch}} shows a simple publish-subscribe architecture over CoAP.
+{{fig-arch}} shows a simple publish-subscribe architecture based on CoAP.

 The broker can create its hosted topics and set their initial configurations.
 Alternatively, topics can be created together with their initial configuration by a client (e.g., a publisher or a dedicated administrator), over the RESTful interface of the topic collection resource hosted by the broker.

 The broker is responsible for the store-and-forward of state update representations between CoAP clients.
-Publishers submit their data over the RESTful interface of a topic-data resource corresponding to the topic, which may be hosted by the broker.
+Publishers submit their data over the RESTful interface of a topic-data resource corresponding to the topic, which can be hosted at the broker.
 Subscribers to a topic are notified of new publications by using Observe {{RFC7641}} on the corresponding topic-data resource.

 ~~~~ aasvg